 WERTHEIMER: Rachel Joyce joined us from the BBC studios in Gloucester in England.
 Her book is called "The Unlikely Pilgrimage of Harold Fry."
 Rachel Joyce, thank you.

 JOYCE: Thank you.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.